 Good to know:

 Some bacteria are not eliminated by the filters of 0.2 microns or more.
-It is the case of the bacterium responsible for leptospirosis for example that has a size of 0.1 to 0.2 microns.
+For example, this is the case for the bacterium responsible for leptospirosis which has a size of 0.1 to 0.2 microns.

-Some filters are filled with active carbon.
-The active carbon makes the water clearer, improves the smell and the taste, and above all absorbs a large quantity of chemicals such as chlorine, iodine, some heavy metals, pesticides, etc. which are therefore not present in the filtered water.
-On the other hand when it is associated with a filter, it decreases the flow of filtered water.
+Some filters use activated carbon.
+Active carbon makes the water clearer, improves the smell and the taste, and above all absorbs a large number of chemicals such as chlorine, iodine, some heavy metals, pesticides, etc. that are therefore not present in the filtered water.
+On the other hand, when it is associated with a filter, it decreases the flow of filtered water.

-It may be difficult to filter water directly from a small river or a puddle of water by keeping the end piece in the water and avoiding the bottom, where are all the particles.
-In this case, it is convenient to have a container with which we can collect the water and decant it if necessary.
-We then filter the water from the container.
+It may be difficult to filter water directly from a small river or a puddle of water, keeping the collection nozzle high enough in the water to avoid particles on the bottom.
+In this case, it is convenient to have a container with which to collect the water and decant it if necessary.
+The water can then be filtered from the container.

 The principle is the same as for any decontaminator.
-It consist of introducing a chemical product in the water and wait for a certain time to get rid of biological contaminants.
-There are a multitude of chemical purifiers.
-For hiking, the most common are the purification tablets.
+It consists of introducing a chemical product in the water and waiting for some time for the chemical reaction to take place to get rid of biological contaminants.
+There is a multitude of chemical purifiers.
+For hiking, the most common are purification tablets.

 - Light – with a few grams you can purify dozens of liters of water.